-- Won an Oscar for best documentary for “An Inconvenient Truth”
+- Davis Guggenheim won an Oscar for best documentary for “An Inconvenient Truth”

 - Directed Barack Obama's biographical film for the 2008 Democratic National Convention, as well as Obama's 30-minute primetime infomercial

 - Other film credits include “He Named Me Malala,” “It Might Get Loud,” “Waiting for Superman” and “From the Sky Down”